pyTooling/pyTooling/doc/Attributes/index.rst

 .. rubric:: Planned Features

+* Allow attributes to be applied only once per kind.
 * Allow limitation of attributes to classes, methods or functions, so an attribute meant for methods can't be applied to a function or class.
 * Allow filtering attribute with a predicate function, so values of an attribute instance can be checked too.